 ERASURE Stop!
 (1988)

-Recorded for the 4 track ‘Crackers International’ EP in the period between ‘The Innocents’ and ‘Wild!’, ‘Stop!’ was a throbbing Moroder-inspired disco tune that borrowed counter-melodies from DONNA SUMMER’s ‘Love’s Unkind’.
+Recorded for the ‘Crackers International’ EP between ‘The Innocents’ and ‘Wild!’, ‘Stop!’ was a throbbing Moroder-inspired disco tune that borrowed counter-melodies from DONNA SUMMER’s ‘Love’s Unkind’.
 Independent labels such as Mute and Factory were more likely to indulge in releases that weren’t specifically tied in to albums, and it proved to be a perfect move to maintain ERASURE’s profile while they were preparing their next plan of action.
-Another standalone 4 track EP release ‘Abba-esque’ was a UK No1 in 1992.
+Another standalone EP release ‘Abba-esque’ was a UK No1 in 1992.

 Now available on the album ‘Total Pop!
 The First 40 Hits’ via Mute Records